ajmal017/amp/documentation/technical/metadata_handling.md

 - Currently the result of this activity is in the GitHub tasks / Monster Spreadsheet

 ## 4. Prioritize data sources downloading
-- We decide which data to download:
+- We decide which data set to download:
   - Based on business objective (e.g., a source for oil vs one for ags)
     - Amount of models that can be built out of the data
   - Complexity of downloading